Robin-Ferm/Robin-Ferm.github.io/_posts/2021-09-22-Databases-In-The-Cloud.md

 ---
 ## What does the application do?

 Well, it's a very simple application, I had  some problems get it to work so I decided to make it as simple as possible.
 The only thing it does is it takes two strings and adds it to a Cosmos Database.
 It stores names of movies and if you've watched them or not.
+Also, when I found [these](https://docs.microsoft.com/sv-se/azure/azure-functions/functions-add-output-binding-cosmos-db-vs-code?pivots=programming-language-csharp) documentations on the Microsoft page everything got a lot more smoother.
+I'd probably be stuck forever if I hand't stumbled upon them.

 ![image](https://user-images.githubusercontent.com/70013388/135697623-dd7353f8-b024-476d-b33c-44b724f9de2e.png)